Mike Richards (television personality): Career

+Early career

+Richards began his career in college where he created, wrote, produced, and hosted a weekly late-night comedy talk show called The Randumb Show at Pepperdine University.
+The show featured celebrity guests including Kim Fields, Casey Kasem and Anson Williams.
+Richards went on to intern for The Tonight Show with Jay Leno.
+Between 1996 and 2003, he regularly performed stand-up comedy in Los Angeles.

 Richards was the second host of Beauty and the Geek and produced numerous game shows, including Weakest Link.
-He later hosted seasons of High School Reunion.
+He later hosted seasons of High School Reunion on The WB.

+During his early career, Richards was vice president of development and current programs for Dick Clark Productions.
+He hosted the daily movie news show Dailies for three years and served as a correspondent for the American Music Awards and the 2005 Dick Clark's New Year's Rockin' Eve.

+CBS: The Price Is Right and Let's Make a Deal

-Until the end of the 2018–19 season, Richards was the executive producer of The Price Is Right and Let's Make a Deal for a decade.
-He was also a candidate to host The Price Is Right before Drew Carey was chosen.
-In interviews of those two shows, Richards was described as "exclusionary and dismissive of longtime show employees"; he fired announcer Rich Fields and held on-air auditions, similar to the ones he later used on Jeopardy!, to hire George Gray as Fields's replacement, also dismissing longtime producer (and longtime right-hand man of Bob Barker) Roger Dobkowitz.
+From 2009 to 2019, Richards was the executive producer of The Price Is Right and Let's Make a Deal.
+He was also a candidate to host The Price Is Right in 2007 before Drew Carey was chosen.
+In interviews of those two shows, Richards was described as "exclusionary and dismissive of longtime show employees"; he fired announcer Rich Fields and held on-air auditions, similar to the ones he later used on Jeopardy!, to hire George Gray as Fields's replacement.
+He also dismissed longtime producer, and longtime friend of Bob Barker, Roger Dobkowitz.
 Richards often neglected Deal and was frequently absent from day-to-day operations.
-A post-producer was fired after sarcastically making an introduction, which drew attention to Richards's absences.
-Richards hosted GSN's 2012 revival of The Pyramid and the network's 2017–18 version of Divided.
+A post-producer was fired after sarcastically making an introduction that drew attention to Richards's absences.

-During this period, Richards hosted a podcast, The Randumb Show, which was promoted as a look at the production of Price.
-According to reporting by The Ringer's Claire McNear, Richards, "repeatedly used offensive language and disparaged women's bodies".
-The Anti-Defamation League criticized his disparaging stereotyping of women, Jews, Asians, and the disabled on the podcast, and called for an investigation.
-Asked for comment in 2021, Richards apologized for the material and took the podcast offline.
+Beginning in 2013, Richards hosted a podcast, The Randumb Show, which was promoted as a look at the production of Price.
+The Ringer reported that Richards, "repeatedly used offensive language and disparaged women's bodies".
+In 2021, the Anti-Defamation League criticized his disparaging stereotyping of women, Jews, Asians, and the disabled on the podcast and called for an investigation, after which Richards apologized for the material and took the podcast offline.

-Wrongful termination and sexual harassment lawsuits

-Richards was the subject of a wrongful termination lawsuit in 2010.
-Brandi Cochran, a model on The Price Is Right, alleged that CBS and FremantleMedia discriminated against her by firing her after she became pregnant with twins.
-The Hollywood Reporter stated that Richards made a disparaging comment about her pregnancy at a 2008 party, and that he claimed that she was fired from the show because Richards thought that she "would not take us to great."
-In 2011, model Lanisha Cole filed a lawsuit against Richards and fellow producer Adam Sandler (not to be confused with actor and comedian Adam Sandler) for wrongful termination and berating her in front of her peers.
+Richards was the subject of two wrongful termination lawsuits from models on The Price Is Right; one lawsuit was by Brandi Cochran, who alleged that CBS and FremantleMedia discriminated against her by firing her after she became pregnant with twins, and another was by Lanisha Cole, who claimed that Richards and fellow producer Adam Sandler (not to be confused with actor and comedian Adam Sandler) berated her in front of her peers and wrongfully terminated her.
+The Hollywood Reporter stated that Richards made a disparaging comment about Cochran's pregnancy at a 2008 party, and that Richards claimed she was fired because he thought that she "would not take us to great."

-At Sony Pictures Television
+GSN: The Pyramid and Divided

+Richards hosted GSN's 2012 revival of The Pyramid and the network's American version of Divided, which aired on the network from 2017 to 2018.